 Why Study Instruction and Curriculum at Grand Valley?

 - The program opens up a number of career opportunities for professional renewal and development of educators.

 - Faculty members are leaders in their fields, melding together the philosophy of education and students' needs as practitioners.

-- Flexible classes offered evenings, weekends, and during summer make it easier for teachers and administrators to plan their schedules.
-Some classes are offered online.
+- Curriculum flexibility makes it easier for teachers and administrators to plan their schedules.

 - Accredited by The Higher Learning Commission and a member of the North Central Association.

 Grand Valley State University's College of Education and Community Innovation is accredited by The Higher Learning Commission and is a member of the North Central Association (NCA).
 The faculty are leaders in their fields, melding together the philosophy of education and your needs as a practitioner.